Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Related Work

 In the field of software testing, existing surveys mostly cover broad topics including security testing, general test automation, and debugging~\cite{zhu2025software, qi2024survey, khan2024survey}.
 While these works provide valuable overviews, their breadth limits the depth of exploration into the specific technical details of unit test generation.
 Other works focus on a specific technique, such as prompt engineering patterns across the entire SE domain~\cite{sasaki2025landscape}, rather than a specific problem domain.

 The work most closely related to ours is that of~\cite{zhang2025large}.
-Despite the thematic overlap, there is a fundamental difference in epistemological perspectives between the two.
-The former adopts a ``technology-task'' matrix taxonomy, emphasizing comprehensive enumeration.
-In contrast, this paper introduces a ``system architecture'' perspective, deconstructing the literature into core engines and auxiliary systems.
-This perspective enables us to keenly identify that the ``iterative repair loop'' is not merely a simple technical option but a key architectural component connecting probabilistic models with deterministic quality requirements.
-Furthermore, our analysis of future directions is more structured, systematically mapping identified challenges in quality, model limitations, and evaluation to three specific innovation paths of integration and synergy, autonomy and intelligence, and expansion and deepening.
-There are also some systematic reviews specifically addressing unit test generation using LLMs, which complement our analysis~\cite{zapkus2024unit}.
+Despite the thematic overlap, a fundamental difference exists between the two studies.
+The former adopts a technology-task matrix taxonomy which emphasizes comprehensive enumeration of various testing tasks.
+In contrast, this paper introduces a system architecture perspective that deconstructs the literature into core generative engines and quality assurance systems.
+This perspective enables us to identify that the iterative repair loop is not merely a technical option but a key architectural component connecting probabilistic models with deterministic quality requirements.
+Furthermore, our analysis extends beyond basic generation to include deep integrations with traditional techniques like search-based software testing and symbolic execution.
+We also chart the distinct evolutionary path from passive code generators to autonomous testing agents.
+There are also some systematic reviews specifically addressing unit test generation using LLMs which complement our analysis~\cite{zapkus2024unit}.

-In summary, this review bridges the cognitive gap between ``general LLM capabilities'' and ``specific test task implementation.''
+In summary, this review bridges the cognitive gap between general LLM capabilities and specific test task implementation.
 By introducing a system engineering analysis framework, we not only depict the technical landscape of the field but also reveal its internal logic of evolving from single-point generation to closed-loop systems.
-This provides indispensable theoretical guidance for researchers to break through current quality bottlenecks and for practitioners to build industrial-grade testing tools.
+This provides indispensable theoretical guidance for researchers to break through current quality bottlenecks and for practitioners to build industrial-grade testing tools that are trustworthy and maintainable.